Sampson Low: Other professional activities

 Low was also manager of a society for the protection of retail booksellers against undersellers, until the dissolution of the society in 1852.

 With his son, he was instrumental in establishing in 1843 the Royal Society for the Protection of Life from Fire, and gave it careful attendance till 1867, when it was taken over by the Metropolitan Board of Works.
-From its foundation in 1837 he took the deepest interest in the Booksellers' Provident Institution, serving on the committee and acting as a vice-president.
-About 1844 he made the acquaintance of Fletcher Harper of New York, and became his literary agent and correspondent, and one of the chief American booksellers in London.
+From its foundation in 1837, he took the deepest interest in the Booksellers' Provident Institution, serving on the committee and acting as a vice-president.
+In about 1844, he made the acquaintance of Fletcher Harper of New York, and became his literary agent and correspondent, and one of the chief American booksellers in London.

 Personal life and death

-He retired from business in 1875, and died at 41 Mecklenburgh Square on 16 April 1886.
+Sampson Low retired from business in 1875, and died at 41 Mecklenburgh Square on 16 April 1886.
 He was buried on the west side of Highgate Cemetery on 22 April.
-His wife, Mary, died 26 May 1881, in her eighty-fourth year.
+His wife, Mary, died 26 May 1881, in her 84th year.

-Of his sons, Sampson Low, jun., born in London on 6 July 1822, although an invalid, took a considerable share in the business.
+Of his sons, Sampson Low, Jr., born in London on 6 July 1822, although an invalid, took a considerable share in the business.
 He compiled a work entitled The Charities of London, comprehending the Benevolent, Educational, and Religious Institutions, their Origin and Design, Progress, and Present Position, 1850, of which corrected editions appeared in 1854, 1862, 1863, and 1870.
-He died at 41 Mecklenburgh Square 5 March 1871.
-Low's second son, William Henry Low, after the death of his brother, took an active share in the publishing business; he died 25 September 1881.
+He died at 41 Mecklenburgh Square on 5 March 1871.
+Low's second son, William Henry Low, after the death of his brother, took an active share in the publishing business; he died on 25 September 1881.